-The Canines-N-Kids Foundation is committed to finding a cure to the devastating cancers that canines and children face in common.
+The Canines-N-Kids Foundation is committed to finding a cure to the devastating cancers that kids and man's best friend both develop.

 We fund the most promising, humane research and clinical trials to treat canine cancer patients, while answering critical questions that will accelerate a cure for children battling these same cancers.

 With your help we can make a difference.

 Speaking of cancer is one thing, but when it comes to cancer that affects children and man’s best friend, the conversation resonates a bit differently.
 The Canines-N-Kids Foundation is one of Loudoun County’s newest charitable nonprofits aimed at comparative oncology research in children and dogs.